WPChill/strong-testimonials/readme.txt

 8. View editor

 == Changelog ==

+= 2.28.4 - Nov 20, 2017 =
+* Fix bug when using count in views.
+* Fix bug that prevented saving views.
+* Fix bug that prevented deleting the plugin.
+* Rename the form's submit button CSS class to `wpmtst-submit` to prevent conflicts.
+Thanks @chestozo.
+* Remove mail debug logger.
+* Improved update process to prevent simultaneous execution.

 = 2.28.3 - Nov 18, 2017 =
 * Fix bug in slider when not using transition effect.